mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/metrics/quickstart/index.md

         dcos marathon app add test-metrics.json
         ```

-2. To get the Mesos ID of the node that is running your app, run `dcos task` followed by `dcos node`.
+2. To get the Apache&reg; Mesos&reg; ID of the node that is running your app, run `dcos task` followed by `dcos node`.
     For example:

     1. Running `dcos task` shows that host `10.0.0.193` is running the Marathon task `test-metrics.93fffc0c-fddf-11e6-9080-f60c51db292b`.